CXP-2024/CV-hw/CV-hw4/evaluation.md

 - **Does not reflect real-world performance**: In practical applications, we typically need to process images of various resolutions
 - **Disadvantageous for small object classes**: Small classes may lose information during scaling

-### Strategy 2: Original Resolution Evaluation
+### Strategy 2: Original Resolution Evaluation (In the final Evaluation, I use it.
+And it only loss about *0.06%* mIoU)

-In this strategy, the model processes images at a fixed resolution (e.g., 512×1024), but prediction results are upsampled to the original image resolution for evaluation:
+In this strategy, the model processes images at a fixed resolution (e.g., 512×1024), but prediction results are upsampled to the original image resolution (here 1024×2048) for evaluation:

 - **Advantages**: Better reflects model performance in real-world application scenarios
 - **Disadvantages**: Requires additional post-processing steps, and upsampling may introduce artifacts

-### Strategy 3: Multi-scale Evaluation

-This advanced strategy involves evaluating model performance at multiple resolutions and then aggregating results:

-- **Advantages**: Comprehensive assessment of model performance across various scales
-- **Disadvantages**: High computational cost and complex implementation

 ## Resolution Impact on the Cityscapes Dataset